New Swedish law allows police to instate stop and search zones

 If you’ve been discriminated against, it’s important to report it to prevent continued discrimination.
 Do you need a lawyer’s help with reporting discrimination?
 Or do you need to talk to a lawyer to get advice regarding your specific situation?
 Make an appointment with one of our lawyers in the Kliently app today.

-Download the Kliently app
+Book a video call in the Kliently app